-- In many parts of Palau, it is men rather than women who are involved in commercial agriculture.
-They face pressures of declining income if their crops are destroyed by typhoons and yields decline because of climate change. - Traditionally, men in the Micronesian islands clear the bush and large trees to prepare food gardens, but it is the women who look after the crops.
+- In many parts of Vanuatu, it is men rather than women who are involved in commercial agriculture.
+They face pressures of declining income if their crops are destroyed by cyclones and yields decline because of climate change. - Traditionally, men in the Melanesian islands clear the bush to prepare food gardens, but it is the women who look after the crops.
 Women do the harvesting and are responsible for food preparation. - In fishing, women are more likely to gather shellfish and do near-shore fishing, while men are the ones who dive on the reef and do offshore fishing.
 Women often process the fish for home consumption and for sale in local markets, but sometimes the tasks are shared. - Men and women have different priorities for water use.
-Men are more likely to want the water for agriculture and livestock production.
+Men are more likely to want the water for agriculture and livestock production, and for the preparation of kava.
 Women's priorities are for the water to be used in the home, for drinking, cooking and washing.
 During periods of drought, which may become more frequent as our climate changes, these different priorities may lead to conflicts within the home. - Water-borne diseases affect everyone.
-But when a community faces an outbreak of disease, such as after a severe typhoon, it is the women who usually look after the sick and the elderly, and who are under more pressure. - Women often have traditional knowledge about water sources and useful medicinal plants.
-But in most communities, they are not involved in decision-making, so their knowledge is not put to full use. - Women and children are the ones who cut and carry firewood and who spend long hours cooking over wood fires.
-This contributes to health risks from the inhalation of smoke.
+But when a community faces an outbreak of disease, such as after a severe cyclone, it is the women who usually look after the sick and the elderly, and who are under more pressure. - Women often have traditional knowledge about water sources and useful medicinal plants.
+But in most communities, they are not involved in decision-making, so their knowledge is not put to full use.